jkammau97/Engineering_4_Notebook/README.md

 ```

 ### Wiring

 N/A

 ### Reflection

 Had to learn about all the different types of arrays that python uses and what they're good for. using a set for missed guesses gives it built-in ignoring guesses already made.

+I was also having trouble because I accidentaly created an infinite `While` loop and it was causing the IDE to glitch and get stuck after the "guess a letter".
+It was confusing because it was making simple print functions not output anything, so I was stuck debugging for a while.
+Thankfully I figured out I forgot to add 1.